 Humans tend to be creatures of habit; we do the same things over and over because it is easy, safe, and familiar.
 But sometimes, we need to shake things up, try something new, and that even extends to our eating and drinking.
 Below are some establishments you may want to try because they are either unique, authentic, or different.
+Just be sure to check that they survived the pandemic.

 Carmella’s Plates and Pints